wolberine/docs/markdown/reference/dash/sdk.md

 ### Wifi

 The `Wifi` class is a derived class and is responsible for defining the `Network` interface of Hologram SDK.
+The `Wifi` interface requires root permissions to connect/disconnect from access points.
+I strongly recommend running your scripts with `sudo` priviledges.

 #### .connect()